Tahini-Cocoa Overnight Oat & Chia PuddingBy Ruth Elnekave, CNP

 This decadent, nourishing chia-oat pudding is the result of the third episode of our "Kitchen Improv" Instagram Live series (which you can catch on our IGTV).
 In this episode, Holistic Chef, Culinary Producer and Master Chef contestant Olivia Crouppen (@livhungry) and our founder Chef Ruthy entertained and educated us and created culinary magic.

 With no recipe — and in fact, no planning or advance discussions (other than to agree on a long list of potential ingredients), they joined forces and talent to develop this Middle Eastern-inspired, tahini-chocolate chia & oat pudding LIVE on Instagram.
 The result?
-An indulgent, guilt-free treat featuring JOYÀ Bliss cacao elixir that you can enjoy for breakfast, a snack or dessert.
+An indulgent, guilt-free treat featuring JOYÀ Cacao Functional Blend that you can enjoy for breakfast, a snack or dessert.

 The recipe makes one serving, but is easily scaled up.
 And since the pudding will last for 3-4 days in the fridge, we highly recommend that you do just that.